MCZ116/Portfolio/README.md

 # About me

 My name is Mateusz Czerwiński.
 I'm a master engineer of Technical University in Lublin, Poland .
 I'm testing websites, mobile apps and games, mostly non-commercial but also single commercial projects.
 I'm interested in software testing since 2019 year.
-My goal is to develop testing knowledge and technical skills, I also work as a IT teacher in technical schools.
+My goal is to develop testing knowledge and technical skills, I also work as a IT teacher in technical school and create my own [mobile game](https://github.com/MCZ116/UnityAlienIdleGame.git).
 On this site I would like to share my all gained experience from personal studies and researches.

 # Tech Skills
 * Java testing automatization level